YamashiroKai/c20/src/content/h1/tags/gbxmodel/readme.md

 # Markers
 Markers are simple named points with orientation attached to a model.
 Since they are parented by nodes, they can be animated.
 Markers can be used for a variety of purposes, such as attaching objects together with scripts (e.g. Pelicans carrying Warthogs), attaching widgets like [antenna][], or firing [projectiles][projectile] from in the case of weapons.

+In Blender, a marker is defined by adding a # in front of the name, i.e #head.

 This tag only contains the marker data but other tags usually determine how they are used.
 However, certain marker names have special behaviour in-engine:

 * `head`: